-Assignment/Project
+Assignment/Project 1

-This week's assignment is a project to design a larger roller coaster and to prepare a neat and complete project report as specified on the course website.
+Your assignment/project 1 is to repeat this lab for a bigger roller coaster and to prepare a neat and complete project report.
 The due date will be specified by your TA.

 Solving the problem using Maple